• Skip to main content

 How to store spices

-Dry roast whole spices in a pan or sun dry them this will free them from growing fungal and retain their freshness. finally cooled and stored in an airtight bottle. sun dry or dry roast spices in monsoon
+• Dry roast spices Dry roast whole spices in a pan or sun dry them this will free them from growing fungal and retain their freshness. finally cooled and stored in an airtight bottle.

 Keep your masalas in an upright position